 The Cluniac Sites in Europe

-The presence of Cluny’s heritage can be felt in each and every location.
-Today, Clunypedia, a platform of Cluniac knowledge, enables the public to discover and make more sense of the heritage and history of Cluny in Europe.
-New technologies make it possible to rediscover this history with a new vision; to walk round the Cluniac sites is to rediscover one of the central elements of European consciousness.
+The traveller can feel the presence of Cluny's heritage in each and every location.
+Today, Clunypedia, a website of Cluniac knowledge, enables the public to discover and make more sense of the heritage and history of Cluny in Europe.
+New technologies make it possible to rediscover this history from a new perspective; to walk round the Cluniac sites is to rediscover one of the central elements of European consciousness.